OHDSI/Vocabulary-v5.0/GRR/readme.txt

-GRR readme upload / update of DPD
+GRR readme upload / update of GRR

 Prerequisites:

 Schema DevV5 with copies of tables concept, concept_relationship and concept_synonym from ProdV5, fully indexed.

-Working directory dev_dpd.
+Working directory dev_grr.

 1.You need to have the access to both GEDA and GRR.
 Then run the following query to get grr_new_2: